English College, Douai

-The English College (College des Grands Anglais) was a Catholic seminary in Douai, France (also previously spelled Douay, and in English Doway), associated with the University of Douai.
+The English College (French: College des Grands Anglais) was a Catholic seminary in Douai, France (also previously spelled Douay, and in English Doway), associated with the University of Douai.
 It was established in 1568, and was suppressed in 1793.
 It is known for a Bible translation referred to as the Douay–Rheims Bible.
-Of over 300 priests from Douai sent on the English mission, about one-third were executed.
-The dissolution of the college at the time of the French Revolution led to the founding of Crook Hall near Lanchester in County Durham (which became St. Cuthbert's College), and St Edmund's College, Ware.
+Of over 300 British priests who studied at the English College, about one-third were executed after returning home.

+The dissolution of the college at the time of the French Revolution led to the founding of Crook Hall near Lanchester in County Durham (which became St Cuthbert's College), and St Edmund's College, Ware.
 It is popularly believed that the indemnification funds paid by the French for the seizure of Douai's property were diverted by the British commissioners to complete the furnishings of George IV's Royal Pavilion at Brighton.

 History

 University of Douai

-As part of a general programme of consolidation of the Spanish Low Countries, in 1560–1562, Philip II of Spain established a university in Douai that was in some sense a sister-university to that founded at Louvain in 1426.
+As part of a general programme of consolidation of the Spanish Low Countries, in 1560–1562, Philip II of Spain established a university in Douai that was in some sense a sister-university to the Old University of Leuven founded in 1426.
 The University of Douai has emerged in recent studies as an important institution of its time.
 Of an avowedly Catholic character, it had five faculties: theology, canon and civil law, medicine, and arts.
 In the early years there was a strong English influence, with several of the chief posts being held by professors who had fled the University of Oxford after the accession of Protestants in England.
 It was there, too, that after taking his licentiate in 1560, William Allen from Lancashire became Regius Professor of Divinity.